manabuo/machine-learning-using-tensorflow/chapters/chapter3.md

     y_true = tf.placeholder(dtype=tf.float32, shape=[None, Y_FEATURES], name="target")
 ```

 Here [`tf.variable_scope()`](https://www.tensorflow.org/api_docs/python/tf/variable_scope) is a function that creates namespace for both variables and operators in the default graph.
-Namespaces is a way to organize names for variables and operators in hierarchical manner, in our example names of `x` and `y_true`are  _inputs/predictors_ and _inputs/target_, respectively.
+Namespaces are a way to organize names for variables and operators in a hierarchical manner, in our example names of `x` and `y_true`are  _inputs/predictors_ and _inputs/target_, respectively.

 > Note: Aanother function that creates namespace only for operators in the default graph is[`tf.name_scope()`](https://www.tensorflow.org/api_docs/python/tf/name_scope).